-Row 3: Join new color with a sl st. ch 2, 1 dc in the same space.
+Row 3: Join white with a sl st. ch 2, 1 dc in the same space.
 Work dc clusters into all spaces.
 Work 2 dc in the top of the ch 2 at the end of the row.
 Ch 2, turn.
 (19 clusters made)

 Optional Picot Border: